usagov/usagov-chatbot-pipeline/php/PHP.md

    ### let us see what is there now
    ls ../output/l*.dat
    ```
 2. Chunk/embed the extracted text into the vector database.
-This will take some time, depending on the hardware you are using to hose the LLM+VDB (7 minutes is not unusual for my local [i7+32GB+nvmeSSD on WSL2])
+This will take some time, depending on the hardware you are using to host the LLM+VDB (7 minutes is not unusual for my local [i7+32GB+nvmeSSD on WSL2])

    ```
    php cb-create-embeddings.php